Skip to main content

 const task = await runtime.getTask(taskId);

-// Update a task
+// Update a task (metadata is replaced, not merged)

 await runtime.updateTask(taskId, {